alexisbernt/alexisbernt/databases/aws.md

 Then you get a Connect Button which gives you the commands to connect to the instance.

-You then have to secure shell into the instance. (at 13.02)
+You then have to secure shell into the instance.
+Then open up command prompt inside of the directory (structure that organizes files and resources on a computer) as the key for access.
+Then SSH into the server.
+Update.

+Nginx is used for many things (serving web files - like html files).
+Makes it super easy and fast to set up a website.